mbrenman/GeoDataModeling/Address_Getter_README.txt

 Implementation:
 --Data Structures:
         The main data structure in this module is the address list.
-The address list is a dictionary where the keys are the account number for each client (which gives a unique identifier to each one).
-The value to each account number key in the dictionary gives another dictionary where that is indexed by field name of the banner file.
+The address list is a list of dictionaries, where each is indexed by field names given by the banner file.
+Each list element contains the information of one customer.
      This makes it easy to format each address when needed, since it allows the script to pull out the necessary fields in a way that is easy to follow.
 --Formatting